 We went through some of our favorite food blogs to see what the experts were serving with their delicious pots of chili.
-Browse our recommendations below.

 Of course, we had to include a version of the Southern staple, and you can’t get much better than this fresh vegan cornbread from Faith Food Fitness.
 The key is replacing eggs with applesauce—who knew?

-To make this easy vegan coleslaw from Minimalist Baker, simply replace your dairy-laden sauce with cashews.
+To make this easy vegan coleslaw from Minimalist Baker, simply replace your typical dairy-laden sauce with cashews.
 The nuts are blended with maple syrup, vinegar, celery salt, mustard, and onion for a classic coleslaw dressing that’s mayo- and oil-free.